yochaigal/cairn/wip/2e/setting-seeds.md

   - Draw the path's individual _Features_ according to the [Legend](#legend) below.
 - Roll on the [POIs] table and draw the results at the terminus of each path.
 - For each POI, roll on the [Path Types](#path-types) table as before and draw the results.
 Ignore Dead Ends.
-- [Roll on the appropriate table for each POI - ToDo]
+- Starting with the Heart, roll on the appropriate table for each POI.
+  - The **Heart** is always a **Settlement** of some kind, a place of relative calm and safety.
+It isn't necessarily the largest or most important place in the setting, but it should be significant to the region's history.
+  -
 - Number each POI, starting with the Heart.

 > We can assume that all paths are one Watch long for this procedure, but if you'd like to make them longer, make sure to place more POIs along the way!